cern-it-efp/EOSC-Testsuite/docs/_build/html/_sources/clouds/google.rst.txt

    * - gpuType
      - Type of GPU to be used.
 Needed if the Deep Learning test was selected at testsCatalog.yaml.

+It is also possible to use GKE to provision the cluster, for this refer to section "Using existing clusters".
+You will have to |use_gke| too.

 .. |use_gke| raw:: html